omkarb31/ETL-pipeline-using-pyspark/README.md

-# Revenue Prediction MLOps Pipeline
+# ETL pipeline using pyspark

 A PySpark-based machine learning pipeline that trains a linear regression model to predict revenue based on business metrics, and automatically exports predictions to Snowflake for downstream analytics.